Al-Cap/Final-Project/README.md

 The project will be using data on satellites.
 This data consists of various satellites made and operated by different countries and contractors.
 It also consists of information regarding each satellite such as purpose, mass, orbit, and many other information regarding the satellites.

-(??)
-Scenario:

 # Goals

-Goals in this project is to determine how long the life span of a satellite.
+The goal in this project is to determine how long the life span of a satellite.

-- Train a model with prediction mean squared error is less than 35K. (need to change)
-- Give an confidencee interval for each prediction. (need to change)
+- Use of a regression line.
+- Found predictions using ordinary least squares regression method.

 # Motivation & Background

 Satellites are a major importance to countries and especially people.
 Satellites are used for just about everything.
-Uses range from weather and cellphone service to milliary and space exploration.
+Uses range from weather and cellphone service to military and space exploration.
 Various countries have their own satellites and some countries even have joint ones.
 However, every satellites has a life span just like everything else.
 Depending on when and how a satellite is made can determine how long it will last.
-Furthermore, it is almost impossible to predict just how long one will last since technology in space is still hit or miss has technology continues to improve and eveolve.
+Furthermore, it is almost impossible to predict just how long one will last since technology in space is still hit or miss has technology continues to improve.

 # Table of Contents